-- On a local machine: Install the JDBC driver files on the Metadirectory server and connect to the database by using the Provider URL (Connection Properties).
-For information on installing the Metadirectory server, see "Preparing to Install the Engine, Drivers, and Plug-ins" in the Net/Q Identity Manager Setup Guide. - On a remote machine: Install the JDBC driver files on the Remote Loader.
-For information on installing the Remote Loader, see "Configuring Identity Manager Drivers to Work with the Remote Loader" in the NetIQ Identity Manager Setup Guide.
+- On a local machine: Install the JDBC driver files on the Identity Manager server and connect to the database by using the Provider URL (Connection Properties). - On a remote machine: Install the JDBC driver files on the Remote Loader.

+For information on installing the Identity Manager server or the Remote Loader, see Considerations for Installing Identity Manager Engine Components and Remote Loader in the NetIQ Identity Manager Setup Guide for Linux or Planning to Install the Engine, Drivers, and Plug-ins in the NetIQ Identity Manager Setup Guide for Windows.